- Default events

 - the "Allow closing" event is executed only when the window is closed via the "X" button.
 This event is not executed when Close is called.

-Optional event: Resizing Run in the following cases: - Minimizing the window
+Optional event: Size modification Run in the following cases: - Minimizing the window

 - Enlarging or resizing the window